GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

 a.
 The Mormon’s view of Christ:

 (1) “Jesus and Lucifer were a spirit brother prior to his incarnation.
-Lucifer became jealous of Christ . . . fell from heaven.
+Lucifer became jealous of Christ …fell from heaven.
 So Christ was appointed by Gods to become the redeemer of the race . . .”

 (2) “[Jesus] celebrated his own marriage to both 'the Mary and Martha, whereby he could see his seed before he was crucified'" (“Journal of Discourses,” Vol. 4, 259-